SimonCzEdu/Whack-A-Z/README.md

 ## Wireframes

 The wireframes for Whack-a-Z were produced in [Balsamiq](https://balsamiq.com).
-There are frames for a full-width display and a small mobile device.
-The final site varies from the wireframes due to developments that occurred during the development process.
+Frames depict the first draft of the site concept look.
+Core concepts stayed the same for both the horizontal and vertical look of the site.
+Some changes occurred during development and were implemented on "as needed" basis.

 [Wireframes in PDF (will open in new tab)](assets/image/readme-img/Whack-a-Z_wireframes.pdf)